-The Commission has also made a number of detailed changes to the regulatory determination processes in Chapters 6 and 6A of the NER.
+The Commission will also be making a number of detailed changes to the regulatory determination processes in Chapters 6 and 6A of the NER.
 Consideration of these rule change requests highlighted the difficulties consumers and their representatives experience in participating in the regulatory determination process.